ISAITB/docs-itb-ta/source/exportimport/index.rst

 In this screen you see the detailed actions that will be carried out as a result of the import.
 Actions are displayed under three main categories -
 **Domains**, **Communities** and **System settings** - that are displayed as follows:

-* The **Domains** group is displayed if you are importing a domain or a community that is linked to a domain.
+* The **Domains** group is displayed if you are importing a domain, a community linked to a domain, or a domain deletion.
-* The **Communities** group is displayed if you are importing a community.
+* The **Communities** group is displayed if you are importing a community or a community deletion.
 * The **System settings** group is displayed if you are importing a community with included system settings, or only system settings.

 Next to each group you also see the count of its items which at the top level will always be 1.